-O. Floodway encroachment.
+- 1) Floodway encroachment.

-In Zones A, A1-30, and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.
+In Zones A and AE, along watercourses that have not had a Regulatory Floodway designated, the best available Federal, State, local, or other Floodway data shall be used by the Town to prohibit encroachments in Floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.

-- P. In Zones AE, along watercourses that have a regulatory floodway designated on the Norfolk County FIRM, encroachments are prohibited in the regulatory floodway unless certification by a registered professional engineer is provided by the applicant demonstrating, through hydrologic and hydraulic analyses performed in accordance with standard engineering practice, that such encroachment shall not result in any increase in flood levels during the occurrence of the base flood discharge. - Q. Watercourse alterations or relocations in riverine areas - R. In a riverine situation, the Building Commissioner shall notify the following of any alteration or relocation of a watercourse:
+In Zones A and AE, along watercourses that have a Regulatory Floodway designated on the Town's FIRM encroachments are prohibited, including fill, New Construction, substantial improvements, and other Development within the adopted Regulatory Floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge.